DammalapatiVenu/Crowd-Detection-Camera-to-Prevent-COVID-19/README.md

 So, today we have decided to make a Smart COVID-19 Crowd Detection Camera that will keep a watchful eye on all illegal activities and detect any crowd/person/vehicle on the road.
 The device also can alert the authorities regarding unnecessary gatherings.

 However, this camera is not just limited to this.
-It can be used to:
+It can be used to:</br>
---> Detect high traffic on roads.
+--> Detect high traffic on roads.</br>
---> Identify any unauthorised human entry in a restricted area.
+--> Identify any unauthorised human entry in a restricted area.</br>
---> Observe the number of people in a hall/auditorium.
+--> Observe the number of people in a hall/auditorium.</br>
---> Maintain and monitor the flow of the crowd in a protest demonstration.
+--> Maintain and monitor the flow of the crowd in a protest demonstration.</br>

 Technologies used:
 The neural network was trained used using the YoloV3 Algorithm.